DCAN-Labs/hbcd-docs/docs/access/download.md

 Once access is granted, data can be downloaded through either of the following:

 - **[Lasso Portal](https://nbdc.lassoinformatics.com/)**
-- **Data Exploration and Analysis Portal** ([DEAP](https://docs.deapscience.com))
+- **Data Exploration and Analysis Portal** ([DEAP](https://hbcd.deapscience.com/))

 ## Explore HBCD Study Data

 HBCD data is organized into tables, each of which contains a set of variables.
 The data dictionary provides detailed information about each variable in the HBCD data tables.
 The dictionary includes the variable name, label, description, data type, and other relevant information.

-Prior to obtaining data access via DUC, users can explore the NBDC Data Hub data dictionary via the **[Lasso Portal Query Tool](https://nbdc.lassoinformatics.com/data-query-and-downloads)** or **[DEAP](https://docs.deapscience.com)**.
+Prior to obtaining data access via DUC, users can explore the NBDC Data Hub data dictionary via the **[Lasso Portal Query Tool](https://nbdc.lassoinformatics.com/data-query-and-downloads)** or **[DEAP's data dictionary & ontology browser](https://docs.deapscience.com)**.
 Below are the definitions for the columns in the data dictionaries for these utilities.
 Note that some columns also correspond to elements in the BIDS JSON files that accompany all tabulated data (hover over <i class="bi bi-filetype-json" style="font-size:18px; color:blue;"></i> icon for details in table below).

 ### Data Dictionary Column Definitions